Educational resource about Bluetooth technology and wireless connectivity

 Common challenges: Understanding audio lag and practical solutions

 When exploring Bluetooth Protocol Analysis, it's helpful to understand the underlying technology.
-Bluetooth 6.0 introduced several enhancements that benefit headphones users.
-The way Bluetooth handles remote control has evolved significantly, with better power efficiency and more reliable connections.
+LE Audio introduced several enhancements that benefit keyboards users.
+The way Bluetooth handles health monitoring has evolved significantly, with better power efficiency and more reliable connections.

 Bluetooth Versions